 2. Public Behaviour and Social Etiquette

 Dubai values respectful public behaviour.
-Simple gestures of affection, such as holding hands or a brief hug, are acceptable.
+Simple gestures of affection, such as holding hands or a brief hug, are generally acceptable.

 3. Alcohol Laws: Where and How You Can Drink

-It can only be consumed in licensed venues, such as hotels, bars, clubs and approved restaurants.
+Alcohol is legal in Dubai but strictly regulated.
+It can only be consumed at licensed venues such as hotels, bars, clubs and approved restaurants.
 The legal drinking age is 21.

 Public intoxication, disorderly behaviour and drink-driving are strictly prohibited, with zero tolerance enforced.
 Penalties can be severe, including fines, jail time and deportation.

-4. Photography and Privacy Laws You Must Follow
+4. Photography and Privacy Laws

 Tourists are advised to photograph landmarks and scenery only, and to always ask permission before capturing individuals.
+Photography near government buildings, military installations and airports is also strictly prohibited.

-5. Bringing Medication Into Dubai: What You Need to Know
+5. Bringing Medication Into Dubai

 The UAE Ministry of Health and Prevention (MOHAP) publishes official lists of controlled and banned medicines.
-Travellers carrying controlled medication must have:
+Common drugs such as codeine, diazepam and tramadol are prohibited.
+Some ADHD medications, including Ritalin and Adderall, are also banned for tourists.

-Official documents from the issuing healthcare provider
+- A valid doctor's prescription - A recent medical report - Official documents from the issuing healthcare provider

 Final Word for Visitors

-Dubai is open, diverse and incredibly visitor-friendly, but it also places strong importance on respect, privacy and public order.
+Dubai is open, diverse and incredibly visitor-friendly, but it places strong importance on respect, privacy and public order.
 Understanding these basic rules before arriving will help ensure a smooth, enjoyable and stress-free stay.

 With world-class attractions, global events and warm winter weather, Dubai remains one of the world's most exciting destinations — especially for travellers who take the time to understand how the city works.